Fire brings heavy smoke in Chinatown International District

 A fire at a four-story building in Seattle’s Chinatown International District is causing heavy smoke that’s visible from Interstate 5 on Thursday morning.

-Seattle fire crews responded to the fire in the 700 block of King Street shortly before 10:30 a.m.
-The location reported is the address of Harbor City Restaurant, a dim sum and Chinese restaurant in Chinatown ID.
+Seattle fire crews responded to the fire in the 700 block of King Street around 10:15 a.m. and had the fire under control shortly after 10:30 a.m., according to Seattle Fire Department spokesperson Kristin Tinsley.

-According to the Seattle Fire Department, the fire started in the kitchen on the first floor and spread through a duct system.
+According to SFD, the fire started in the kitchen on the first floor, and spread through a duct system.
+Firefighters entered the building through Harbor City Restaurant, a dim sum and Chinese food restaurant, and applied water on the fire from inside the building, Tinsley said.
 The fire is under control and there were no reported injuries.

-The public is asked to avoid the area, and nearby roads are closed.
+The building has businesses on the first two floors and apartments on the top two floors, Tinsley said.
+Investigators are still assessing damage and South King Street is closed while units are still on scene, she said.

 The Washington State Department of Transportation advised drivers on I-5 by Yesler Way to slow down and use headlights if visibility is reduced, as smoke may linger.